Induction Ceremony 2021

 - Students must have no record of disciplinary action.

 Selected students will be notified via email of their invitation during the spring semester.
 To be inducted, students must accept the invitation by the date specified in the email.
-The induction ceremony typically takes place in April, and parents, friends, and faculty members are invited to attend.
-Honor cords will be provided for each inductee to wear at graduation, and students who wish to purchase a Phi Beta Kappa key may do so here.
+This year's virtual induction ceremony will take place on April 25th, and parents, friends, and faculty members are invited to attend.
+Phi Beta Kappa membership certificates will be mailed to each inductee.
+Students who wish to purchase a Phi Beta Kappa key may do so here.

 Do you have questions about the Phi Beta Kappa Society at Rutgers?